openwhyd/openwhyd/config/gdpr-consent-en.md

 - We've been doing our best to reduce the risk of data leak, by encoding your password with the MD5 algorithm, enabling secure SSL/HTTPS access, and the use of a firewall on our server.
 - Access to our MongoDB database is restricted to Adrien Joly only.
 - The service and its data are hosted by [DigitalOcean](https://www.digitalocean.com/security/gdpr/).
-- Our Google Analytics account keeps anonymous usage data, for never more than 26 months.

 ## Data processing